JuliaArbTypes/ArbFloats.jl/README.md

 ####Compatable Packages

-DualNumbers, ForwardDiff, Plots,  Polynomials, Quaternions, TaylorSeries, many others
+DualNumbers, ForwardDiff, Plots, Quaternions, TaylorSeries, many others

 **using ArbFloats # goes last!**

 If you have a package that accepts AbstractFloats or Reals and does not "just work" with ArbFloats, please note it as an issue.
+[Polynomials]

 ####Appropriateness